NVE/ebm/docs/source/user_case.rst

 .. tip::

    When using spreadsheet software, ensure the correct formatting is preserved when saving as CSV.

-    - comma ``,`` as the delimiter
+    - Use comma ``,`` as the delimiter
-    - full stop ``.`` as the decimal separator
+    - Use full stop ``.`` as the decimal separator

 ..
 Set the following values in building_code_parameters.csv: